ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 ### HttpIgnoreBody

-Discards the body of the response.
+This feature discards the body of the response:

 ```kotlin
 val client = HttpClient(HttpClientEngine) {